snowman-repos/book/account_managers/README.md

 **************

-The Art of Creating Accurate Estimates

-The estimates.
-Good gravy, people, the estimates.
-Is there anything more terrifying in this business than when you have to go on record saying how long it’s going to take to do a thing that (frequently) you’ve never done before?
-Estimates, after all, are the logical result of a series of questions that raise more questions.
-“How much will this cost?” leads to “What is it we’re doing?” which is followed by “How long will it take?”

-Article Continues Below
-Share This:

-Twitter
-Facebook
-Google+
-Nest Thermostat
-Nest Thermostat - World’s 1st Learning Thermostat.
-Programs Itself.
-Free Shipping!

-Ad via The Deck

-Job Board

-Job listings via We Work Remotely

-And no matter how risky it may seem to come up with answers to this last question, it’s an expected part of the client services business.
-How else would our prospective clients know what they’re going to have to pay us?
-Without this knowledge, they’d likely never take the leap and agree to become actual clients.
-(Which, as you may know, is kind of important to this whole thing we do.)

-Likewise, without good estimates, we can’t schedule our time.
-We wouldn’t know when projects end and when new ones can begin.
-Kind of crucial, right?

-So why does estimating incite such raging fear in our hearts?

-Quick show of hands: who thinks they’re really good at creating consistently accurate estimates?
-Yep, that’s what I thought.

-The quality of an estimate stems primarily from how closely it represents reality.
-There are several challenges to creating accurate estimates.

 My experience is that most estimates (particularly those that are written with less experience to back up their assumptions) come from a place of optimism.
 We imagine doing a series of tasks in the best possible circumstances.
 We ignore unknowns, and all the resultant extra work that may arise from them.